 Undergoing a hair transplant is a momentous, even life-changing, step – but it can also be a disappointment.
 I’ve had ten such receding hairline treatments, and heave learned the hard way that the most important thing you can do before going under the knife is get informed.

 Here, then, are my answer to all the questions that commonly crop up among balding men …

 There are three obvious variants at play here: where you go to get it done, who performs the procedure, and the size of the area you need treating.

 First, location.
 Travelling abroad has become popular with men seeking this surgery on the cheap, with options in Thailand, Turkey and India.
 Unfortunately, as with almost everything in life, you get what you pay for.
-Better to save up for longer and get something lasting than run the risk of a bodge job, in my opinion.
+Better to save up for than run the risk of a bodge job, in my opinion.

 Second, the ‘who’ question.
 In the Europe and USA, there are countless reputable hair transplant surgeons.
 Some will charge more based on longevity and reputation, their surgery’s location and how up to date the equipment is that they use.
 Others will charge less and be just as effective and this is where extensive research comes in.
 Do your research and weigh up all options.
 The more reading, the better.